 Looking for a bare-all swim?
 Third Bay at Coolum is where you can unofficially get your kit off on the Sunshine Coast!
 Take a drive from Point Perry to Point Arkwright, turn off at the third car park on the beachside and walk to this little hidden gem and take it all off! …However it is advised to keep your clothes close by… just in case!

-This refreshing swimming spot is a true hidden treasure!
+This refreshing swimming spot is a true hidden treasure and one of the best Sunshine Coast Waterfalls!
 Drive along the Sunshine Coast Hinterland to Gardener Falls at Maleny nestled along Obi Obi Creek.
 These majestic falls are you reward for embarking on a short, leisurely walk, which also boasts an appropriately sized swimming hole, picnic spot, great scenery, and even a swing rope for the more adventurous folk!

 A marine Biologists dream!
 Countless rock pools dot the beach that are thriving with marine life and shells.
 The thundering waves are great for body surfing and just general water fun, and they’re even better to listen to from the shore once you’re done in the water.
 Shelly beach is decidedly one of the best spots on the Sunshine Coast, made even better by the fact that it is the path less travelled.
 Located between Moffat beach and Kings beach this little gem is one of the top beaches to go to, however its charm is that it’s exposed, so don’t expect calm water and take care swimming!

 Among the spectacular beaches at Noosa’s National Park is the historic Winch Cove.
 This beautiful beach provides peaceful serenity among its natural surroundings, however the surf is rough and the beach is not patrolled, so take care in finding this quieter stretch of coastline.
 It is a great spot to relax and unwind completely as it is quiet and utterly mesmerising.